obsidianmd/obsidian-help/en/Teams/Commercial license.md

 aliases:
   - Licenses & Payment/Commercial license
 ---
 If you use Obsidian for work in a company with **two or more** employees, you must purchase a Commercial license.
+The details of licensing Obsidian can be found in our [terms of service](https://obsidian.md/terms).

-You and your team may use Obsidian commercially for free for **14 days** to evaluate the app before purchase.
+You and your team can use Obsidian for free for **14 days** to evaluate the app for commercial use before you purchase.

 For questions about bulk discounts for seat licenses, contact [[Help and support#Contact Obsidian support|Obsidian support]].